-Qwen3.7-Max Deep Dive: How It Topped China's Arena Blind Test and Upgraded Agent Capabilities (2026)
+Qwen3.7-Max Deep Dive: How It Ranked #1 in China on Arena Blind Tests & Boosted Agent Capabilities (2026)

 Editorial standards and source policy: Editorial standards, Team.
 Content links to primary sources; see Methodology.